resource-watch/nrt-scripts/cli_021_snow_cover/README.md

 **Schedule**

-This script is run at 23:50 on first nine days of each month.
+This script is run first nine days of every month.
 The exact time that the script is run to update the dataset can be found in the the `time.cron` file.
 This time is in Coordinated Universal Time (UTC), expressed in cron format.

 ###### Note: This script was originally written by [Liz Saccoccia](https://www.wri.org/profile/liz-saccoccia), and is currently maintained by [Liz Saccoccia](https://www.wri.org/profile/liz-saccoccia).